accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

-1. Identify the functions used to transmit, convert or record synchronised time-based media For example: send content to another device or by e-mail, convert a video in .avi format into an .mpg format, record a video from a broadcast platform onto a personal computer.
+1. Identify the functions used to transmit, convert or record synchronised time-based media.
+For example: send content to another device or by e-mail, convert a video in .avi format into an .mpg format, record a video from a broadcast platform onto a personal computer.
 1. Execute each function (transmit, convert and record).
 1. For each of these functions, check that audio description:
 	- is present;